-For the group of policies subject to Section 3.A.2. for which the company did not compute the stochastic reserve but did compute the deterministic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.
+For the group of policies and riders for which the company did not compute the stochastic reserve but did compute the deterministic reserve: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-For the group of policies subject to Section 3.A.2. for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–
+For the group of policies and riders for which the company computes all three reserve calculations: the sum of the policy minimum NPR’s for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A–

 B) where A = the sum of the policy minimum NPR’s for those policies, and B = any due and deferred premium asset held on account of those policies.

-B. Section 3 defines the requirements for the policy NPR, and Section 3.F defines how that reserve is attributed to a product group.
-Section 4 defines the requirements for the deterministic reserve, and Section 4.C defines how that reserve is attributed to a product group.
-Section 5 defines the requirements for the stochastic reserve, and Section 5.G defines how that reserve is determined for each product group.
+B. Section 3 defines the requirements for the policy NPR, and Section 3.F defines how that reserve is attributed to a VM-20 Reserving Category.
+Section 4 defines the requirements for the deterministic reserve, and Section 4.C defines how that reserve is attributed to a VM-20 Reserving Category.
+Section 5 defines the requirements for the stochastic reserve, and Section 5.G defines how that reserve is determined for each VM-20 Reserving Category.

-C. The reserve for each product group as determined in Section 2.A.1, Section 2.A.2 or Section 2.A.3 shall be allocated to each policy within that product group in the same proportion as the minimum NPR for that policy to the minimum NPR for the product group.
+C. The reserve for each VM-20 Reserving Category as determined in Section 2.A.1, Section 2.A.2 or Section 2.A.3 shall be allocated to each policy within that VM-20 Reserving Category in the same proportion as the minimum NPR for that policy to the minimum NPR for the VM-20 Reserving Category.

 VM-20 Section 4.C

-C. If a group of policies for which a deterministic reserve is calculated includes policies from more than one product group, where product group is defined, as in Section 2, to be term insurance policies, ULSG policies or all other types of policies, a deterministic reserve shall be determined for each subgroup of the group of policies consisting of only those policies from each individual product group….
+C. If a group of policies for which a deterministic reserve is calculated includes policies from more than one VM-20 Reserving Category , where VM-20 Reserving Category is as defined in VM-01, a deterministic reserve shall be determined for each subgroup of the group of policies consisting of only those policies from each individual VM-20 Reserving Category ….

 VM-20 Section 5.A

-Project cash flows in compliance with the applicable requirements in Section 7, Section 8 and Section 9 using the stochastically generated scenarios described in Section 7.G.2., and further described in Appendix 1.
+Project cash flows in compliance with the applicable requirements in Section 7, Section 8 and Section 9 using the stochastically generated scenarios described in Section 7.G.2, and further described in Appendix 1.
 In determining the stochastic reserve, the company shall determine the number and composition of subgroups for aggregation purposes in a manner that is consistent with how the company manages risks across products with significantly different risk profiles, and that reflects the likelihood of any change in risk offsets that could arise from distributional shifts between product types, due to, for example, differing policyholder behavior.
 If a company is managing the risks of two or more products with significantly different risk profiles as part of an integrated risk management process, then the products may be combined into the same subgroup for aggregation purposes.
-If policies from more than one product group are included in such a subgroup, the reserve for each product group shall also be determined, as described in Section 5.G.
+If policies from more than one VM-20 Reserving Category are included in such a subgroup, the reserve for each VM-20 Reserving Category shall also be determined, as described in Section 5.G.

 VM-20 Section 5.G